Photo Credit: The Jakarta Post

 The National Commission on Human Rights (Komnas HAM) in Indonesia has stated that human rights defenders continue to receive threats and criminalization.
 Last week in Jakarta, Protection International participated with Komnas HAM to shine a light on the current situation of human rights defenders in the country.

-Indonesian human rights defenders are risking their freedom when speaking out, helping others and defending the environment.
-While the Komnas HAM commissioner, Siti Noor Laila, stated “In the democracy era, freedom of speech is guaranteed by the Constitution, crimes against human rights activists must never happen” (The Jakarta Post).
+Indonesian human rights defenders are risking their freedom when speaking out, helping others, and defending the environment.
+The Komnas HAM commissioner, Siti Noor Laila, stated “In the democratic era, freedom of speech is guaranteed by the Constitution, crimes against human rights activists must never happen” (The Jakarta Post).